Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ![limit](/images/limit.png)

 ## ,gender [gender_1] {gender_2} {gender_3}
 Setting a gender specifies the gender of the groups you'd like to hear from.
 For instance, `,gender male` would only play songs by boy groups. `,gender male female` would play song by both boy and girl groups. `,gender coed` refers to groups that contain a mix of male and female members.
+To alternate between `male` and `female` artists each round, use `,gender alternating`.

 ![gender](/images/gender.png)